-There are a couple of issues with these supplements though.
-The first issue is that contaminants are often found in animal-based collagen supplements.
+There are a couple of issues with these supplements, though.
+The first issue is contaminants are often found in animal-based collagen supplements.

 These contaminants include antibiotics, prescription drug metabolites, steroids, insecticides, and parabens.
 None of these are good for your body.

 The Consumer Wellness Center conducted a study that tested eight popular bone broths and bone broth products such as collagen supplements.
 They tested these products to determine if there was any presence of chemical pesticides, pharmaceuticals, industrial chemicals, toxicological chemicals, and food additive chemicals.